 Hertford 1911 barge (credit S Hosking)

-Some time between 1877-90 the first Hertford Barge was built.
 The second was built in 1911, designed by George Drinkwater (possibly a pupil of Sir Thomas Jackson) in the 'classical' style.

 Donated to the OCBPT in 1966.
 Described as 'an ornate barge in classical style' by Maccoun.